Trev Alberts: Professional

-Broadcasting career
+Broadcasting

 Upon retirement from the NFL, Alberts was hired by the American cable television network CNN/SI and concomitantly its Sports Illustrated magazine, where he served as a college football contributor.
 In 2002, Alberts joined the staff of the American cable television network ESPN, where he worked as an in-studio analyst for college football, ultimately joining Rece Davis and Mark May on the network's College GameDay Scoreboard and College GameDay Final.

 On September 6, 2005, Alberts was terminated by ESPN for breaching his contract when he declined to report to work; Alberts later claimed he did not want to "play second fiddle" to the more prominent cast of College GameDay, Chris Fowler, Kirk Herbstreit and Lee Corso.

 Alberts thereafter accepted a position as a columnist for the website of the college sports cable television network CSTV.
 He worked as a color commentator for the NFL on Westwood One Sunday afternoon radio broadcasts in 2006.
 He also provided color commentary for SEC football games on CBS.

 Alberts also served as an analyst for Sprint Exclusive Entertainment, breaking down college football and other sports for viewers.